What To Eat Before, During & After Your Workout

 Also, you can hold off on the sports drinks unless you’re exercising for 90 minutes or longer, or are exercising in extreme heat.

-Sports drinks help to replace carbohydrates and electrolytes but are not necessary for the average gym goer.
+Sports drinks help to replace carbohydrates but are not necessary for the average gym goer.

 What to Eat after a Cardio Session

-It is still recommended that you eat your post-cardio snack within 2 hours of completing your workout.
+It is still recommended that you eat your post-cardio snack within a few hours of completing your workout.

 However, you’ll be using more carbohydrate stores during a sweaty cardio workout (think running or spinning) than you would during your lifting session.